TZubiri/tidy-custom-tags-mcve/README.md

 and
 `<div class="corp-employee"> Tomás Zubiri </div>`

 There are merits to both styles, one is cleaner, easier to write, read, and can enjoy better static checking due to the closing tag.
-The other is more traditional and has been standarized and implemented in browsers for longer, however both are completely legal.
+The other is more traditional, has been standarized and implemented in browsers for longer and enjoys multiple inheritance from infinite classes and 1 tag., however both are completely legal.

 # Why custom-tags raise an error.